September 2, 2021

 Opening up to your loved ones and letting them be part of your journey can deepen your bond.
 You might get the sense that deeper and more fulfilling relationships are on the horizon.

 This is a hard one, but let’s dive right in.
 While there is ALWAYS hope, the road to growth and healing is often rocky.
 Facing latent or deep-seated issues is challenging.
 Experiencing and working on your deepest emotions can be draining.
-There is no way around it – if you want to improve, you need to allow yourself to observe and experience your negative feelings.
+There is no way around it – if you want to improve, you need to allow yourself to observe and experience your “negative” feelings (and to clarify, there are no “good” or “bad” emotions or feelings).

 You might have doubts or fall into old habits.
 But some backpedaling or stalling is not necessarily cause for alarm.
 It takes time to create new routines and override old patterns.
 Therapy is working when you know you have the support to continue improving despite setbacks.